-2 The policy direction from Thrive and the Council's systems and policy plans - including this 2040 3 Regional Parks Policy Plan - provides guidance to local governments in planning for local growth.
-4 Under state law, each county, city, and township in the seven-county metropolitan area must review 5 and, if necessary, amend its local comprehensive plan at least every 10 years to ensure that the local 6 plan - and local fiscal devices and official controls - conforms with the Council's metropolitan system 7 plans (Minnesota Statutes 473.864).
-Following the decennial adoption of the 2040 Regional Parks 8 Policy Plan and once the Council issues system statements, as required under the Metropolitan Land 9 Planning Act, local communities have three years to update their local comprehensive plan.
-If the 10 Council issues system statements based on a future amendment to the 2040 Regional Parks Policy 11 Plan, local communities have nine months to amend their comprehensive plans (Minnesota Statutes, 12 section 473.856).
+- 2 The policy direction from Thrive and the Council's systems and policy plans including this 2040 - 3 Regional Parks Policy Plan provides guidance to local governments in planning for local growth. - 4 Under state law, each county, city, and township in the seven-county metropolitan area must review - 5 and, if necessary, amend its local comprehensive plan at least every 10 years to ensure that the local - 6 plan, and local fiscal devices and official controls, conform with the Council's metropolitan system plans - 7 (Minnesota Statutes 473.864).
+Following the decennial adoption of the 2040 Regional Parks Policy - 8 Plan and once the Council issues system statements, as required under the Metropolitan Land - 9 Planning Act, local communities have three years to update their local comprehensive plan.
+If the - 10 Council issues system statements based on a future amendment to the 2040 Regional Parks Policy - 11 Plan, local communities have nine months to amend their comprehensive plans (Minnesota Statutes, - 12 section 473.856).

-13 Local comprehensive plans are reviewed by the Council based on three primary criteria:

-- 14 Conformance with metropolitan system plans - Consistency with Council policies - Compatibility with adjacent and affected governmental units meet the review standards, the Council may require the jurisdiction to modify its plan to conform to theCouncil's system plans.
+- 13 Local comprehensive plans are reviewed by the Council based on three primary criteria: - Conformance with metropolitan system plans - Consistency with Council regional policies - Compatibility with adjacent and affected governmental units - When a plan meets these criteria, the Council authorizes it to be placed into effect.
+If a plan does not meet the review standards, the Council may require the jurisdiction to modify its plan to conform to the regional system plans.